 The Commission is required to assess whether an annual single audit in conformity with the provisions by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principals, and Audit Requirements for Federal Awards needs to be performed.
-In accordance with these requirements, a Single Audit was not needed because the Commission's federal expenditures were below \$750,000.
+In accordance with these requirements, a Single Audit was needed because the Commission's federal expenditures exceeded \$750,000 during fiscal year 2024.